uiucseclab/StellarChromeClient/README.md

 # StellarChromeClient

 The project is a chrome extension wallet for the Stellar cryptocurrency.
 It can create and log in to accounts created on the testnet, check blance and perform transactions.

+Once the account is created, the secret key is encrypted with CryptoJS (AES) and stored in Chrome's local storage.
+The only time the secret key is decrypted is when performing an transaction

 ## Usage